thousandlemons/hytrast-sublime/README.md

-# Hytrast: A High-contrast Color Scheme for Sublime Text 3
+# Hytrast for Sublime Text 3: A High-contrast Color Scheme

 ## Features